 UPDATE ON NEWSPAPER BRAND VIEW

 In July, AAM opened Brand View to all U.S. and Canadian newspaper clients to align Q2 newspaper data filing.
 Since then, nearly 50 media properties have activated their Brand View profiles to start marketing their Q2 2017 print and digital data to advertisers.
-You can see the full list of published profiles here.
 For both U.S. and Canadian newspapers, AAM Brand View is the next step in the evolution of quarterly reporting.
 In the U.S., it replaces AAM’s standard Consolidated Media Report.
 Over the last few years, news media companies in both countries have started reporting optional metrics such as websites, apps and print publications affiliated with their brands to show a complete view of their media portfolio.
 AAM Brand View gives publishers the framework they need to present this entire brand story in the Media Intelligence Center.

 A NOTE TO PUBLISHERS: CAPITALIZE ON VISIBILITY OF AAM DATA WITH BRAND VIEW

 When Media Intelligence Center users click on a media listing, they will see the tabs that the publisher has activated in Brand View.
 For publishers who have not yet activated their free Overview, Print Distribution and Learn More tabs, advertisers will continue to see their PDF statements and reports.
 All publishers are encouraged to contact AAM to get started on their Brand View profile.
 AAM will continue to work on enhancements and share best practices from publishers and buyers who are successfully using the interface to discover, plan and sell cross-channel media.